 If thats the price for new plan might as well not get a plan with them .....

-Generally known online as OpenMedia, now working for Red Hat APAC a Technology Evangelist and Product Manager.
+Generally known online as OpenMedia, now working for Red Hat APAC as a Technology Evangelist and Portfolio Architect.
 Still playing with MythTV and digital media on the side.

 Lizard1977: My wife will be getting a 4S on Friday (hoping the queues won't be too bad in Palmy).
 The Telecom plans are looking pretty good, but I wanted to check whether the iPhone performs better on Vodafone or XT?
 My iPhone is on Vodafone and the 3G internet can be underwhelming at time I seem to recall reading that XT was better.
 Anyone who has used both want to confirm that XT is better for iPhones?
 Particularly in Palmerston North?